 Previously this application also included adjacent APN 030-041-33, zoned PF, to create a five lot development.
 It appears that this rear lot has been removed from this MLD proposal as it will first require a General Plan amendment to allow residential development of this parcel.
 However, the proposed configuration for the three remaining lots and cul-de-sac is configured to support the residential development of this rear parcel once proper zoning is approved.
 Therefore, this proposed roadway should be carefully evaluated for its ability to provide access for all lots and not just the two parcels currently shown.
-Parcel 1 is proposed to have a separate driveway access connecting directly to Main Street instead-of using this interior roadway.
+Parcel 1 is proposed to have a separate driveway access connecting directly to Main Street instead of using this interior roadway.
 Is this appropriate given the Main Street grade change and streetscape or should all lots within this development be accessed via the new roadway?

 The applicant is proposing an extremely substandard 22 foot travel width for this new roadway which will eventually serve five lots and possibly more.
 There are several large, currently underutilized, narrow parcels directly south of this proposed roadway.
-Due to unusual configurations, these parcels may also rely on this new roadway to develop in the Environmental Heview Initial Study future.
+Due to unusual configurations, these parcels may also rely on this new roadway to develop in the proposed roadway also rely on this new roadway to develop in the Environmental Review Final Study future.
 The decisions made regarding this roadway now may create issues making further development of the surrounding parcels extremely problematic.
 Could the applicant be required to Master Plan the surrounding neighborhood area for its development potential in relation to this proposed roadway, so that whatever roadway exception is granted will complement this surrounding area?